Michael-David-Lam/Medical-Dialogue-Summary/README.md

 # Medical-Dialogue-Summary
 Welcome to our Project for Deep Learning and Advanced AI.
 Our project displays a quick use case demo of our trained model through a local FLask application.
 Our app loads the MTS-Dialog Dataset as well as our pre-trained medical summarization model through HuggingFace Hub.
 ## Notebook File
-To train the model yourself, run the notebook file.
+To train the model yourself, run the notebook file through Colab.
 If you want to upload the model to your own account, edit the MODEL_PATH variable to your own repository Path.
 If done, additionally edit the path in the "eval.py" file to pull from your new repository.

 ## Local Usage - Flask App
 ### To run the application: